nephilimboy/SDN-NSM-SFC/README.md

-# SDN-based SFC with Kernel type Network Interfaces for MiddleBoxes Using Network Service Meash (NSM)
+# SDN-Based Service Function Chaining in Kubernetes Using Network Service Mesh With Kernel-Type Network Interfaces for MiddleBoxes for Industrial IoT

 ### Requirments to deploy the packet forwarder
 * [Sysrepo python](https://github.com/sysrepo/sysrepo-python)